holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Installing-a-container-runtime.md

 The binary is built statically and should work on any Linux distribution.

 #### Installing CNI plugins

+`Container Network Interface (CNI)` is a standard interface for configuring networking for Linux containers.
+It enables a wide range of networking options, including overlay networks, load balancing, and security policies, to be used with containerized applications. `Kubernetes` uses `CNI plugins` to provide [network connectivity](https://kubernetes.io/docs/concepts/cluster-administration/networking/) between the pods running on the cluster.

 Download the `cni-plugins-<OS>-<ARCH>-<VERSION>.tgz` archive from https://github.com/containernetworking/plugins/releases , verify its sha256sum: